-Council is located within a high fire risk area heightening the need for appropriate processes to be in place to ensure the safety and wellbeing of our employees during a fire danger day (i.e. a day with a declared fire danger rating of severe, extreme, or catastrophic).
+Council is located within a high fire risk area heightening the need for appropriate processes to be in place to ensure the safety and wellbeing of our employees on a fire danger day (i.e. a day with a forecast fire danger rating of severe, extreme, or catastrophic).
 Council is committed to supporting employees to meet their family and community responsibilities as well as ensuring sufficient resources to maintain services to customers.
+Council will implement site and service closures on fire danger days as outlined in its Fire Danger Days Risk Matrix (as amended from time to time).
+It is acknowledged that amendments to the Fire Danger Rating System in South Australia may occur during the life of this Agreement.